Dan and Becky Botts

 It's easy to be confused, but the differences between a licensed professional counselor and a pastoral Christian counselor are rarely apparent to a client.
 A pastoral counselor, such as a chaplain, pastor, church counselor, and ministerial counselor is often regulated and credentialed by an ecclesiastical group and/or professional association.
 Clinical Counselors are regulated and licensed by state government boards, and often certified or credentialed by professional organizations.

 Unlike professionals working in the fields of clinical counseling or psychology, Pastoral Counselors are not required to obtain a state license.
 In place of a license, pastoral counselors must complete a certification process (sometimes referred to as a credentialing process) by the ecclesiastical group they are associated with.

-Given that there is no license requirement for Pastoral Counselors, one might assume that professionals entering the field would avoid the extensive education, experience and training requirements mandated by the state for similar professions in the areas of counseling, therapy, and psychology.
-This is simply not the case.
+Pastoral Counselors often have extensive education, experience and training in the areas of counseling, therapy, and psychology.
 Dan and Becky constantly strive to increase their skills to enable them to help heal hurting individuals and wounded marriages.

 Please don't give up on yourself or your marriage.
 We're here to help.
 Please CONTACT us today.